Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 Metal fans need an app and you have to make it.
 Follow these steps to build the app.

-These images show what you would be making (without any extra credit problems).
+These images show what you would be making.

 ![final-metal-tab-1](final-metal-tab-1.jpeg)